Cavity Wall Houses

 Wall Tie Problems

-Historically, wall ties were made from cast or wrought iron, mild steel or copper.
-When steel wall ties become corroded they expand to several times their original size.
-This lifts the brickwork causing the surrounding brickwork to crack and or bow and destabilises the walls of your house.
-If not dealt with quickly enough the entire wall will need to be rebuilt.
+When steel wall ties become corroded, they expand to several times their original size.
+This lifts the brickwork, causing the surrounding brickwork to crack and/or bow, and destabilises the walls of your house.
+If not dealt with quickly enough, the entire wall will need to be rebuilt.

 AWT can fit new non-rusting stainless steel wall ties and isolate old corroded wall ties to prevent further damage.
 AWT always match replacement bricks and pointing as closely as possible to the existing finish.